 - Deliverables with deadline

-- Strategic/Business Owner – must be in regular touch with Customer business owner
+- Strategic/Business Owner – must be in regular touch with the business owner

 - Operations Owner – runs day-to-day operations

-- In a few cases, customers might have the same resource as both Business and Operations owners, but vendors should always have two separate owners for Business and Operations to handle customer interactions in a smoother way.
+- In a few cases, they might have the same resource as both Business and Operations owners, but vendors should always have two separate owners for Business and Operations to handle client interactions in a smoother way.

 For every organization, it is important to create a regular feedback mechanism because of which it becomes easy for the customer and the organization to get engaged.
-It helps to improve the customer-vendor relationship in so many ways.
-A proper feedback system encourages the customer to share their views on the improvements and other needs of an organization.
+It helps to improve the client-vendor relationship in so many ways.
+A proper feedback system encourages the client to share their views on the improvements and other needs of an organization.

 Customers should look at a vendor as a thought leader(consultant) in a product/solution who can provide business solutions rather than being a pure implementation partner

-Also need to remember that there are two types of Customers:
+Also need to remember that there are two types of clients:

-- Customers that signed the deal with Vendor
+- Those who signed the deal with Vendor

-Finally – the two most important attributes to achieving Customer Delight are:
+What are the two most important attributes of achieving customer delight?

 - “NEVER LIE” to the customer.
-It’s completely fine to accept something that cannot be done rather than making false promises.
+It’s completely fine to accept something that cannot be done rather than make false promises.

-In conclusion, delighted(more than satisfied) customers not only continue working long term but also act as brand ambassadors.
+In conclusion, delighted(more than satisfied) customers not only continue working long-term but also act as brand ambassadors.
 The best marketing person/tool/media is the delighted customer.
 They’ll be content to continue the engagement and spread the word about the vendor.
-A brand’s reputation among current and potential customers can be enhanced by delivering exceptional customer delight.
-One must develop customer delight if they want to keep customers loyal.